shawn-thorn/shawnthorn.com/content/home/audience-ages.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 33  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 31  # Order that this section will appear.

+title = "Ages"
-title = "Expert treatment for children under the spectrum." subtitle = ""
+subtitle = ""

 [design]